 Some long-term complications require interventions including medication, which will be prescribed and monitored by the faculty at the Survivorship Program at Johns Hopkins.
 Other complications may require additional evaluation by subspecialities such as cardiology, pulmonology, endocrinology etc. Johns Hopkins Hospital gives survivors access to experts in all areas of childhood healthcare with extensive experience in managing the complications of childhood cancer.

 In addition to monitoring and treating long-term complications, the Survivorship Program at Johns Hopkins provides information on health promotion activities to decrease the risk for developing complications.
 Recommendations for diet, exercise and other healthy behaviors will help survivors maintain the best possible physical functioning and quality of life.

 If you were treated at Johns Hopkins you can call the clinic at 410-955-8751 and ask for an appointment in the Survivorship Program at Johns Hopkins.
 Prior to the visit the treatment history will be generated.
 At the visit the history will be reviewed and potential long-term complications will be discussed.
 In addition, the plan for future tests and follow-up will be outlined (most survivors are seen yearly).

-If you were treated at another institution you may contact Latoya Ludd, Program Coordinator, at 410-502-7555 to assist in obtaining treatment records from the treating institution.
 There is no upper age limit to be seen in the Survivorship Program at Johns Hopkins, but in general treatment should have occurred prior to 23 years of age.